A Modular Graph-Native Query Optimization Framework: Optimization

-\stitle{\fusionrule}. \fusionrule is one of the graph rules.
-In many graph queries, we often find \expandedge~ followed by a \getvertex~.
-This typically means we are looking to find neighboring vertices, not just the edges.
-To make this more efficient, the \fusionrule~ is used to combine these two graph operations into a single, fused \expandvertex.
-However, whether or not we can merge the \expandedge~ and \getvertex~ depends on the specific situation.
-For instance, if we are working in a distributed system and need to retrieve certain properties of the vertices with \getvertex, then we might not be able to fuse the operators together.
-This rule takes such conditions into account to optimize the query process while ensuring that the results remain consistent.
+\eat{ \stitle{\fusionrule}.
+This is one of the graph rules that aims to combine \expandedge~and \getvertex~into a single \expandvertex, since in most cases, we are searching for neighboring vertices, not the edges.
+However, whether or not we can combine the two operators depends on specific situations.
+For instance, if we are working in a distributed system and need to retrieve certain properties of the vertices with \getvertex, we might not be able to fuse the operators since the neighbors' properties may not be available locally.
+This rule takes such conditions into account to optimize the query while guarantees consistent results. }

-\stitle{\filterrule.} \filterrule~ is a graph-relational optimization rule that exemplifies the interplay between graph and relational operations.
-When querying graph databases, the \code{MATCH} statement is typically employed to identify specific pattern matchings within the graph.
-However, the volume of these matchings can be substantial, and users often narrow them down by further adopting \select~ operator with filter conditions on the results.
-The \filterrule~ is designed to apply filter conditions earlier in the pattern matching stage.
-In essence, it attempts to integrate the filtering criteria into foundational graph operators such as \scan~, \expandedge~ and \getvertex, as illustrated in \reffig{opt_workflow}(b).
-Consequently, vertices and edges that do not meet the filter conditions are excluded directly during the pattern matching process, thereby significantly reducing the number of intermediate results.